 Feelgrounds Highrise mini Review

 The Feelgrounds Highrise is your barefoot high top sneaker.
-They come in a knit material, which has a water resistant coating to make them more practical for cool weather (more on that later).
+They come in a knit or faux leather material, which has a water resistant coating to make them more practical for cool weather (more on that later).
 I love the look of the Highrise sneaker!
 They are legitimately cool looking and have got to be the lightest most comfy high top sneaker I’ve ever tried.
 I do find I wear them less than the other models because of the hassle of doing and undoing the longer laces.
 It would be awesome to have the elastic lace option for the high tops!

 Feelgrounds Droptop mini Review